-Parents may seek a place for their child outside the normal age group, for example if the child is gifted and talented, has experienced ill health or is a summer born child.
+Parents may seek a place for their child outside of the normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health or is a summer born child.
 This is not limited to applications for those starting school for the first time but includes children moving from infant to junior/primary schools and from primary to secondary schools.
 Children should only be educated out of the normal age group in very limited circumstances.

 Parents should submit a request in writing to the academy as early as possible.
-The school will consider all requests and will make decisions based on the circumstances of each case and in the best interests of the child concerned.
+The academy will consider all requests and will make decisions based on the circumstances of each case and in the best interests of the child concerned.
 This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, the child's medical history and the views of a medical professional; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely.

-When parents are told the decision about the year group to which the child should be admitted, they will also be given reasons for the decision.
-Where it is agreed that a child will be admitted out of the normal age group and, as a consequence of that decision, the child will be admitted to an intake age group, the home local authority must process the application as part of the main admissions round.
-Parents have a statutory right to appeal against the refusal of a place at a school for which they have applied.
-This right does not apply if they are offered a place at the school but it is not in their preferred age group.
+When parents are told of the decision about the year group to which the child should be admitted, they will also be given reasons for the decision.
+Where it is agreed that a child will be admitted out of the normal age group and, as a consequence of that decision, the child will be admitted to an intake age group.
+The home local authority must process the application as part of the main admissions round.